FaithAlone.net

 Verse 15 above is called the "Protoevangelium", meaning "The first Gospel".
 This is because it contains the first reference to the Messiah in the Bible - the promised seed of the woman who will "bruise the head of the serpent", who is Satan (Revelation 12:9, 20:2).

-This is a reference to Christ's death - in which the Devil "bruised His heel" - and resurrection, in which he undid the process of death which began here in the Garden of Eden, with the Devil (Hebrews 2:14: 1 John 3:8: 1 Corinthians 15:20-28, 54-57).
+This is a reference to Christ's death - in which the Devil "bruised His heel" - and resurrection, in which He undid the process of death which began here in the Garden of Eden, with the Devil (Hebrews 2:14: 1 John 3:8: 1 Corinthians 15:20-28, 54-57).
 One day, this will be more completely realized, with the final destruction of the Devil (Ezekiel 28:13-19, Revelation 20:10), and death itself, forever (Revelation 21:4).

 Also, God explicitly tells Satan that the "woman's seed" will bruise his head.
 The choice of "woman's seed" over "man's seed" is significant, as it alludes to the absence of an earthly father for Christ, foreshadowing the virgin birth.

-Cain & Abel's Offering
+Cain and Abel's Offerings

 Genesis 4:3-5